kubesan/kubesan/docs/1-getting-started.md

 $ systemctl restart systemd-modules-load.service
 ```

+The NBD module requires Linux kernel 5.14 or later on all nodes of the
+cluster; this is so that KubeSAN can utilize NBD netlink configuration
-Generally you should enable as many NBD devices on each node as the
+for as many NBD devices as needed, rather than having to worry about
-maximum number of KubeSAN volumes you may need to have mounted
-on a single node at once.
+setting the nbds_max module parameter.

 ## LVM configuration